 3. Relax and be mindful.

 Feeling sexual requires focus.
 Many of my patients have described to me how their minds wander during sex.
-If we are busy thinking about our work, the bills or our shopping list it’s hard to be in the moment and enjoy sex.
+If we are busy thinking about our work, the bills, or our shopping list it’s hard to be in the moment and enjoy sex.
 Meditation can be a great way of training your mind to stay present.
 Personally, I find yoga to be very meditational and it has the added bonus of being great exercise and increasing flexibility, all of which make it easier to enjoy sex.
-This article from the Mayo Clinic has some great suggestions about ways to relax.

 4. Strengthen your pelvic muscles.